How to Automate End-to-End Outbound Prospecting Workflows with Apollo.io

 The workflow runs like this: You define your Ideal Customer Profile (ICP) using Apollo's search filters (job title, company size, technology used, revenue range).
 Apollo surfaces contacts from its 200M+ contact database.
 You export qualified leads directly into a sequence—Apollo's built-in multi-step email automation engine—which sends, tracks opens and clicks, and automatically follows up based on prospect behavior.

 The catch: this only works smoothly on the Professional tier or higher.
-The Basic plan ($59/user/month) lacks sequences entirely, meaning you can build lists but not automate outreach.
-For consultants and boutique agencies, the Professional plan at $99/user/month is the automation floor.
+The Basic plan ($59/seat/month monthly or $49/seat/month annually) lacks sequences entirely, meaning you can build lists but not automate outreach.
+For consultants and boutique agencies, the Professional plan at $99/seat/month on monthly billing is the automation floor.

 Step 1: Configure Email Authentication Before Anything Else (Days 1-7)